Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/README.md

 - FHIR: Fast Healthcare Interoperability Resources.
 [Read more](https://www.hl7.org/fhir/overview.html).
 - Observation: This is a FHIR specific term.
 These are the individual vital readings or data sent to the FHIR server by the data-generator.
 - Flag: This is a FHIR specific term.

+## Postman Collection

+If you would like to access FHIR data or troubleshoot issues with data being generated, you can use [Postman](https://www.postman.com/downloads/) along with the provided [Postman Collection](./AzureStackEdge.postman_collection.json).
+Simply import the collection following [these steps](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).
+Then you will need to update the `fhir-api-url` variable to match your cluster's FHIR IP Address (or `http://localhost:8080` if running locally).
+You can learn more about editing variables [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).

 ## Common Issues and Troubleshooting